patrickt/recschemes/txt/ch1.md

 At this point, we're well grounded in defining our data types with fixed-points of functors.
 Let's do something awesome with them.

-Consider the notion of the bottom-up traversal: specifically, let's write pseudo-English instructions for traversing the fixed-point of a functor:
+Consider the notion of the bottom-up traversal: specifically, the following algorithm for traversing the fixed-point of a functor:

-To traverse a Term bottom-up with a function ƒ:
 1. Unpack the term so as to access its children.
 2. Recursively traverse each child of the unpacked term with ƒ.
 3. Repack the term.